YosefLab/yoseflab.github.io-deprecated/_posts/2019-6-27-ZeroInflation.md

 + We now have at disposal $S:=\{\hat T_g, g \in \mathcal{G}\}$ and $S^0:=\{T_g^0, g \in \mathcal{G}\}$ the set of synthetic and real observations of the discrepancy measures.
 A non-parametric test (2-sample Kolmogorov-Smirnov) is then applied.
 The obtained KS statistic is $K = \sup d(F_n , F_n^0)$, where $F_n$ and $F_n^0$ are the empirical distribution functions of $S$ and $S_0$ can be understood as a metric describing how different the synthetic and real distributions of measures are.
 In our experiments, $d$ is the absolute value.

 #### Designing the discrepancy measure
-Keeping in mind that we want to determine if the Negative Binomial can on its own explain the important number of zeros of scRNA data, a natural choice of $T$ can be the fraction of zeros in the gene expression matrix (averaged over cells, for a specific gene).
-Another measure could be the ratio of the number of zeros to the mean of non zero gene expressions (over all cells for a specific gene).
-Finally, the coefficient of variation defined as the standard deviation of gene expressions divided its mean can be a judicious choice as it is a standard metric in biology (8).
+Keeping in mind that we want to determine if the Negative Binomial can on its own explain the important number of zeros of scRNA data, a natural choice of T can be the *dropout ratio* - the fraction of zeros in the gene expression matrix (averaged over cells, for a specific gene).
+Another measure could be the *zeros-to-expression ratio* - the ratio of the number of zeros to the mean of non zero gene expressions (over all cells for a specific gene).
+Finally, the *coefficient of variation* defined as the standard deviation of gene expressions divided its mean can be a judicious choice as it is a standard metric in biology (8).

 ## Appendix B: Generative process for simulated data